silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Web_Content_Best_Practices.md

 ### URLs, page names, titles and navigation labels

 When you first create a new page, start by entering its name in the **Page name** field on the **Content** tab.
-SilverStripe CMS automatically populates a number of other fields based on that name.
+Silverstripe CMS automatically populates a number of other fields based on that name.
 You can leave them as is, or change them individually.
 It's useful to know where and how the different names are displayed.

 ![Page name field](/_images/page-names.png)

 * **Page name**—generates the main headline (the &lt;h1&gt; tag) for the page's content.
 * **URL Segment**—generated based on the page name, using the words and dashes.
 Human-readable URLs make a page more easily found by search engines.
-Most of the time, the URL that SilverStripe CMS generates will be fine, but you can manually change it if necessary.
+Most of the time, the URL that Silverstripe CMS generates will be fine, but you can manually change it if necessary.
 * **Navigation label**—appears in your site's navigation.
 Sometimes when you have a lengthy page name, it makes sense to create a shortened navigation label.

 <div class="note" markdown="1">
-Your website developer will have configured your SilverStripe site for either simple or hierarchical URLs.
+Your website developer will have configured your Silverstripe CMS website for either simple or hierarchical URLs.

 Simple URLs only use a single level of depth.
 For example, a page for a staff member might be called "John Smith", and its URL would be www.example.com/john-smith.
 Simple URLs are short and memorable, however, you are more likely to have multiple pages with the same name.